MolSSI/covid/content/simulations.md

 ---
 title: "Simulations"
-description: "Simulations of relevance to SARS-CoV-2"
+description: "Simulations of Relevance to SARS-CoV-2"
 type: "simulations"
 ---